Esser50K/next-images/README.md

 * Inline small images to Base64 for reducing http requests
 * Adds a content hash to the file name so images can get cached

-If you also want image minimalization and optimization have a look at [next-optimized-images](https://github.com/cyrilwanner/next-optimized-images)
+If you also want image minimization and optimization have a look at [next-optimized-images](https://github.com/cyrilwanner/next-optimized-images)

 ## Installation